g8d3/mvcr/README.md

 # TODO

 - DT Editor needs and AJAX endpoint, Meteor have collection code.
+Use Handsontable?